While exempt organizations are, by definition, exempt from tax, they are subject to a tax on their income from unrelated businesses.

 One significant impact of this change will be on investment activity by non-profits.
 Larger non-profits with endowments often invest in alternative investments such as private equity funds.
 These funds can sometimes be organized as passthrough entities, giving rise to unrelated business taxable income.
 Inevitably, some funds will give rise to gains in a given year and other funds will give rise to losses.

 It is not clear how the revised UBIT rules will apply in this situation.
 Will each fund be treated as its own bucket, such that an exempt organization will pay tax on gains even if its overall alternative investment portfolio has losses?
 Or will the IRS treat all funds together?
-Personally, I believe that the funds should be grouped in light of the economic interrelationship between the investments, the statutory language, and administrative considerations.
+We believe that the funds should be grouped in light of the economic interrelationship between the investments, the statutory language, and administrative considerations.

 Similar questions arise with respect to how to group other activities.
 Many of these issues will arise in the context of colleges and universities.
 For example, take a university that sells membership in a fitness or recreation center to the public and also operates a sports camp for children.
 (Assume for the sake of discussion that these activities are subject to UBIT.)